react-querybuilder/react-querybuilder/docs/api/querybuilder.md

   context: any; // Container for custom props that are passed to all components
   validation: boolean | ValidationResult; // validation result of this group
   label: string; // translations.dragHandle.label, e.g. "⁞⁞"
-  enabled: boolean; // Whether the enableDragAndDrop top-level prop is true }
+}
 ```